Patterns of enterprise agile dysfunction

 • Agile framework is just used as an enterprise planning process

-• Consultancies being paid to “embed” said frameworks
+• Consultancies paid to “embed” said frameworks

 • Scrum master is micromanaging through daily task tracking